jjman505/adept-jpg-compressor/README.md

 * Remember: Adept is a **Linux commandline tool**
 * Make sure you have [a MSS saliency algorithm binary](http://github.com/technopagan/mss-saliency), [ImageMagick](http://www.imagemagick.org/), [Jpegoptim](https://github.com/tjko/jpegoptim) and [JPEGrescan](https://github.com/kud/jpegrescan) installed
-* Fetch a copy of [adept.sh](https://raw.github.com/technopagan/adept-jpg-compressor/master/adept.sh) and place it somewhere you deem a good place for 3rd party shellscripts, e.g. "/usr/local/bin".
-Make sure the location is in the PATH of the user(s) who will run adept.sh and ensure that the script is executable (chmod -x).
+* Fetch a copy of [jpgadept](https://raw.github.com/jjman505/adept-jpg-compressor/master/jpgadept) and place it somewhere you deem a good place for 3rd party shellscripts, e.g. "/usr/local/bin".
+Make sure the location is in the PATH of the user(s) who will run jpgadept and ensure that the script is executable (chmod -x).
 * Congratulations!
-You can now run "bash adept.sh /path/to/image.jpg" to compress JPEGs far more successfully.
+You can now run "jpgadept /path/to/image.jpg" to compress JPEGs far more successfully.

 ## Note